 4. Another opportunity is to address the issue in a way that improves the situation over the way it was before.

 This response gets the organisation out of the ditch and points it in a better direction.
-Corporate turnarounds, takeovers, diversifications, and strategic repositionings can involve this kind of response.
+Corporate turnarounds, takeovers, diversifications, and strategic repositionings can often involve this kind of response.

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.